flame-cai/win64-local-ocr-tool/README.md

 To recognise text content from the segmented text-line-images, we use a pre-trained text recognition model for the Devanāgarī script.
 The tools enables fine-tuning of the pre-trained model on specific manuscripts, which results in the model's predictions getting progressively better with more annotated data, thus also making the subsequent annotation easier - similar to active learning.

-Contact kartik.niszoig at gmail for questions, comments and reporting bugs.
+Contact kartik.niszoig at gmail for questions, comments and reporting bugs..

 ![Demo](demo.gif)